 Why should you consider the needs of your employees with family and caring commitments?

-Who has family and caring commitments?
+Which employees have family and caring commitments?

+Some employees may have multiple caring commitments.
 Often termed ‘the squeezed middle’, these are employees who are caring for either – or both – their children or elderly/sick loved ones.

 Over three million people in the UK now juggle caring commitments (for elderly or sick loved ones) with work, and the number of employed mothers with dependent children in England has surged by over a million in the past two decades, meaning almost three quarters of mothers work part-time or full-time.